tesujimath/letters-to-amy/content/page/about/index.md

 If you are blessed by what you read here, know that I decided to continue writing at [O my Soul](https://omysoul.faith).

 And please continue to pray for Amy and others like her.

+Scripture references are quoted from the NIV in letters up to and including 14 Sep 2022, and subsequently from the ESV, unless otherwise indicated.